beattie/docker-microbit-v2/microbit-ble-dev/README.md

 A hands-on learning project for exploring Bluetooth Low Energy (BLE) and GATT features using Rust on the micro:bit v2.
 This project extends the ble-joystick foundation to demonstrate advanced BLE concepts through progressive implementation phases.

+Much of the work in this project was driven by AI, specifically, Claude Code by Anthropic.
+One of the goals was to learn what AI could do.
+My primary goal had been to learn BLE and Rust.
+Unfortunately that did not work out and Claude actually did most of the work, I do hope to be able to go back over the code and the various phases to educate my self.

 ## 🎯 Project Purpose

 This is a **learning and demonstration project** designed to: